Top 6 Telehealth Billing and Reimbursement Challenges in 2025

 Implementing automated solutions like billing and coding software can automate the process without any errors, reducing the rate of claim denials.

-Insurance companies set a limited timeline for claim submission of 120-180 days.
+Health Insurance companies set a limited timeline for claim submission of 120-180 days.
 To avoid claim denials, follow the timeframe and submit the claim within the specific time.

-The billing process is not the same for all specialties.
+The medical billing process is not the same for all specialties.
 Payment methods and coding for remote patient monitoring, behavioral health, and chronic care are different.
 Due to specialty-specific requirements, providers get confused, face claim denials, and experience administrative burden.
 Let’s learn about specialty-specific challenges.

 See More: How AI Is Redefining the Future of Billing Automation